nswekosk/MEAN_Practice_App_2-/README.md

 Languages, tools, and frameworks: Node, Express, jQuery, MongoDB and Mongoose, ElasticSearch, Stripe, Morgan, and Ejs as the view engine.

+In order to make the Stripe payment feature work, you must add your public key to custom.js and the private key to main.js.

 Please let me know if you have any questions!